ljb630/Lucky-Draw/README.md

 #### Usage:

 Deploy the contract, ensure participants send 2 ether to join, and use the manager-exclusive functions to administer the Lucky Draw.
 This contract is ideal for transparent, verifiable lucky draws where the fairness of the winner selection can be openly audited due to the deterministic nature of the blockchain.

-#### Deployment:

-To deploy, ensure you have a suitable Ethereum development environment like Truffle or Hardhat, and deploy it to an Ethereum network such as the mainnet, testnet, or a local blockchain instance like Ganache.

----

-This description provides a comprehensive overview of your smart contract's purpose, features, and usage instructions, making it easier for users and potential auditors to understand its functionality.